ashutosh-iitg/Techniche/README.md

 <li>validate_email</li></ul>

 <h4>Keep the header for the email column in csv as email.</h2>
 <h4>Use html tags for punctuation in body text file.
-See sample body file for example.</h4>
+See "text.txt" for example.</h4>